lanl-ansi/GasModels.jl/docs/src/network-data.md

 }
 ```

-All data is assumed to have consistent units (i.e. metric, English, etc.)
+All data is assumed to have consistent units (i.e. SI units or non-dimensionalized units)

 The following commands can be used to explore the network data dictionary,